-By the mid XNUMXth century, settlers from the Central Valley migrated to the country’s southeastern region, known today as Los Santos, which owes its name to the fact that most of its districts are named after saints.
-Growing coffee became the main activity for the socio-economic development of the region.
+In the mid-nineteenth century, residents of the Central Valley emigrated to the southeast region of the country today known as Los Santos, which owes its name because most of its Districts have the names of Santos.
+The coffee grower became the fundamental activity for the socio-economic development of the region.

 Tarrazú is protected by mountain ranges on the Pacific slope, and is a sanctuary of mystical birds and forests.
 Internationally renowned coffee is produced, sown in small valleys and hillsides of the country’s highest mountains.